 At January 31, 2012, we had cash and cash equivalents of \$24.7 million.
 We generated \$6.8 million of cash from operating activities in fiscal 2012.
-Cash was generated primarily from our net income of \$49.6 million, non-cash charges of \$7.5 million for depreciation and amortization, an increase in accounts payable and accrued expenses of \$6.2 million primarily associated with accrued royalty expenses relating to sales of licensed products, a net increase in taxes payable of \$6.0 million and \$5.2 million for non-cash equity-based compensation offset in part by an increase in inventory of \$48.5 million primarily as a result of our purchase of inventory for our most recently added luggage and handbag product lines and the growth in our dress lines and an increase in accounts receivable of \$24.2 million associated with increased fourth quarter net sales.
+Cash was generated primarily from our net income of \$49.6 million, non-cash charges of \$7.5 million for depreciation and amortization, an increase in accounts payable and accrued expenses of \$6.2 million primarily associated with accrued royalty expenses relating to sales of licensed products, a net increase in taxes payable of \$6.1 million and \$5.2 million for non-cash equity-based compensation offset in part by an increase in inventory of \$48.5 million primarily as a result of our purchase of inventory for our most recently added luggage and handbag product lines and the growth in our dress lines and an increase in accounts receivable of \$24.2 million associated with increased fourth quarter net sales.

-The main reasons for the change in cash provided by (used in) operations for fiscal 2012 compared to fiscal 2011 is a smaller increase in accounts receivable and inventory at January 31, 2012 compared to January 31, 2011, offset by the relative insignificant change in accounts payable, accrued expenses and other liabilities at January 31, 2012 compared to January 31, 2011, compared to the significant increase in accounts payable and accrued expenses at January 31, 2010 as compared to the prior period.
+The main reasons for the change in cash provided by (used in) operations in fiscal 2012 compared to fiscal 2011 is a smaller increase in accounts receivable and inventory during fiscal 2012 compared to fiscal 2011, offset by the relative insignificant change in accounts payable, accrued expenses and other liabilities during fiscal 2012 compared to fiscal 2011.